 Copper pans are super popular among households & restaurants.
-These pans have become popular due to super-high thermal conductivity & longevity.
+These raw & tin-lined copper pans are pretty heavy, and they have become popular due to super-high thermal conductivity & longevity.

 The short answer of your query- if the copper pan starts sticking foods on its cooking surface, that menace- it needs proper seasoning.